-So, in choosing a college to attend, my biggest concern was to send almost all the people I knew the biggest, “fuck you,” I could muster toward their sensibilities.
-I moved to the ghetto with a woman who was eight years my senior and tried to enjoy life through the domestic abuse.
+So clearly my biggest concern in attending college was to send almost all the people I knew the biggest, “fuck you,” I could muster.
 And, so, the fuck-the-awards, creative writer was born.

 There I was three-years later at the kind of school that was not the type that drew out future academics or writers.
 The career development computer program I took recommended a career in law enforcement.
 I had too many neighborhood friends at the Korean Deli where I worked insulting the vice squad behind their backs to take the consideration very seriously.
 As per other students, most couldn’t relate to a clearly anorectic male who would go to no parties and drink no beer.

 I’d lived in the library where I diligently outlined everything I read so I could pay attention to it.